SunlayGGX/Storm/README.md

 - **void setEnableThresholdDensity_DFSPH(bool enable)**: Enable/Disable the neighbour threshold on density solver.
 Enabled means that we’ll use a threshold.
 Disabled means that the density solving won’t use a neighbourhood threshold and solve the density whatever the neighbour count is.
 This method is only available if the solver is DFSPH.
 - **void setNeighborThresholdDensity_DFSPH(size_t neighborCount)**: Set the neighbour threshold value on density solver.
 This method is only available if the solver is DFSPH.
 - **void setUseRotationFix_DFSPH(size_t neighborCount)**: Enable rotation fix.
 This method is only available if the solver is DFSPH.
+- **void selectRigidbodyToDisplayNormals(const unsigned int rbId)**: Select a rigidbody to display its normals.
+- **void clearRigidbodyToDisplayNormals()**: Clear the rigidbody to display its normals selection.

 #### - TimeManager (timeMgr)